The Slack handbook for HR teams

 Slack powers faster, more collaborative HR

 HR leaders and Slack are in the same business: releasing the full potential of people at work.
-This guide showcases just a handful of the many ways that HR teams are using Slack to have a bigger impact on their businesses – and leading a wider drive to more open, collaborative work across the enterprise.
+This guide showcases just a handful of the many ways HR teams are using Slack to have a bigger impact on their businesses—and leading a wider drive to more open, collaborative work across the enterprise.

-We’d welcome the opportunity to talk to you about how Slack can help you to:
+We’d welcome the opportunity to talk to you about how Slack can help you:

 - Support employees more efficiently